mikewebbtech/mikewebbtech-blog/2025/2025-08-19-from-plan-to-action.md

 An effective rollout should be guided by the adopted cyber security framework (e.g. The Essential 8), providing consistency and helping the organisation move toward a higher maturity level.
 By combining governance alignment, risk appetite considerations, and stakeholder engagement, the implementation process goes from controls into both technically effective sustainable defences.

 ---
-Controls fall into three categories:
+Cybersecurity controls usually fall into  one of three categories:

  **1. Preventative Controls**
 Are designed to stop a cyber incident before it can happen.
 These are proactive measures that reduce the likelihood of a threat exploiting a vulnerability.
 An example is requiring all employees to complete mandatory cybersecurity training, which helps to prevent them from falling for phishing scams.
 Other examples include firewalls, access control policies, and strong password requirements.